"The Era of AI Clicks" Breaking Through with Principles: Node.js and CS Part 1 - V8 and Core Deconstruction

 • Learn by typing it yourself: Rather than just watching, we recommend the process of writing code line by line while understanding the principles.

 • Enjoy asking questions: The question "Why?" is the surest way to grow into an architect.
-Please feel free to share any questions you have during your studies.
+Please feel free to share any questions you have during your learning.

 • Detailed lecture notes provided for every session (PDF): We provide carefully crafted visualization materials for every hour so that you can understand complex system structures, memory maps, and data flows at a glance.